 Lifespan: 4 years - They have an average lifespan of about 3 1/2 years, though some have lived up to 5 1/2 years with proper care.

 Fish Keeping Difficulty

-The Zebra Danio is a great choice for beginners, and are great companions in a community aquarium.
-These fish will eat just about anything that is offered, as long as it floats at the surface where they can readily consume it.
-They tolerate water condition changes with out too many issues and can even be kept without a heater.
+The Zebra Danio is a great choice for beginning aquarists, and they are great companions in a community aquarium.
+These fish will eat just about anything that is offered as long as it floats at the surface where they can readily consume it.
+They tolerate water condition changes without too many issues and can even be kept without a heater.